Calculating Dynamic Fuel Surcharges with Python Formulas

 return pd.concat([valid_df, fallback_df], ignore_index=True), fallback_df

-def process_chunk(self, chunk: pd.DataFrame, rate_sheet: pd.DataFrame) -> pd.DataFrame:
+rate_sheet: pd.DataFrame) -> pd.DataFrame:

-"""Execute full pipeline on a memory-managed chunk."""
+"""Execute the full transform on one memory-managed chunk."""

-resolved = self.resolve_tier_vectorized(chunk, rate_sheet)
+resolved = self.resolve_tier_vectorized(aligned, rate_sheet)

-final_df, quarantined = self.apply_fallback_and_quarantine(resolved)
+final_df, _ = self.apply_fallback_and_quarantine(resolved)

 final_df['fuel_surcharge_amt'] = final_df['base_rate'] * final_df['surcharge_pct']